 Miss Coleman (Assistant Headteacher)

-Anyone wishing to make an allegation should contact the Head teacher in the first instance.
-If the allegation is against the Head teacher then the Deputy Designated officer should be asked to contact the Chair of Governors and/or the Safeguarding Governor.
+Anyone wishing to make an allegation should contact the Executive Head teacher in the first instance.
+If the allegation is against the Executive Head teacher then the Deputy Designated officer should be asked to contact the C.E.O.